Movie theater still king, but filmmakers slowly warm to online

 Still, with a growing number of viewers skipping the theater and watching online instead, companies like Netflix, Hulu and Vimeo are looking to film festivals to find new content.

 In 2009, there were no official representatives of online distributors at the Toronto festival.
-This year, there were 37, including 18 from Netflix and five each for Hulu and Apple Inc.
+This year, there were 37, including 18 from Netflix and five each for Hulu and Apple Inc (AAPL.O).

 "Direct distribution continues to gain momentum every day and it's being driven at all levels," said Kerry Trainor, chief executive of video-sharing service Vimeo.